California may cut rooftop solar incentives as market booms

 The solar industry and its allies, including some environmental justice and clean energy organizations, say regulators should be looking for ways to boost incentives for California residents to buy solar panels, not decrease them.

-Del Chiaro said the state should also be making it easier for people to buy solar storage systems alongside the panels.
-Such systems, which cost about $15,000 to install, allow people with solar panels to store their own energy for use when it gets dark, making them less reliant on the energy grid.
+Del Chiaro said the state should also make it easier for people to buy solar storage systems alongside the panels.
+The systems cost about $15,000 to install and allow people with solar panels to store their own energy for use when it gets dark, making them less reliant on the energy grid.

 As more people build storage systems, the utilities will need to spend less on new power plants or transmission lines, she said.
 But it also means they'll have fewer customers relying on them for energy.